 If you find errors on your RentGrow tenant screening report or background check, you have the right to dispute that information.
 You can file an online dispute with RentGrow at https://www.rentgrow.com/dispute-now/ or call RentGrow Consumer Relations at 1-800-898-1351.

-If the errors on your RentGrow screening cause you to miss out on a rental opportunity, you may be able to sue in Federal court.
+If the errors on your RentGrow screening cause your rental application to be denied, you may be able to sue in Federal court.

 Once you file a dispute RentGrow will have 30 days to investigate the information and make any corrections.